cyanogilvie/googleforms/README.md

 # A text header
 form addSectionHeaderItem -title "Example of a GridItems"

+# Add an array of multiple choice items, with the same choices for each
 form addGridItem -title "Rate your agreement with the following statements" -rows {
 	"Tcl > JS"
 	"Metaprogramming: fun and safe"